digi-ron/AU-Falcon-SPUD-Project/ECUBCM/Keyfob/KEYDIY/KEYDIY.md

 ## CAVEATS

-> NOTE: TL:DR; This is really not fit for purpose.
+> TL:DR; This is really not fit for purpose.
 At all.
+{: .block-note}

 - This guide in general is *not* recommended for Smartlock devices, as it currently only allows for a single set of codes to be loaded to a remote, which anyone else following this guide would also have.
 This would cause any AU Falcon that has a KEYDIY remote paired to be unlockable with anyone elses KEYDIY remote, due to the fixed code nature.
 Smartshield Falcons should not be affected, however even this cannot be guaranteed.
 - buttons may be occasionally unresponsive.
 This is possibly due to the remotes not repeating the button signals multiple times